-The Public Housing portfolio began FY 2019 with 216 Public Housing Units.
+The Public Housing portfolio began FY 2020 with 99 Public Housing Units.
 This does not include the following:

-- Eight (8) offline units that had previously been permanently converted to non-dwelling units for resident services purposes such as Head-Start centers, child care, and education centers - Twelve (12) non-ACC units used for administrative purposes and resident amenities such as community rooms, laundry rooms, etc.
+- Eight (8) offline units that had previously been permanently converted to non-dwelling units for resident services purposes such as Head-Start centers, childcare, and education centers - Twelve (12) non-ACC units used for administrative purposes and resident amenities such as community rooms, laundry rooms, etc.

-During FY 2019, 116 units were converted through RAD, and 1 unit was sold through the Section 32 Homeownership Program.
+During FY 2020, no units were converted through RAD or sold through the Section 32 Homeownership Program.
 Therefore, HACSB's Public Housing portfolio consisted of 99 units as shown in the following table.